Shuffling via sums of Jucys--Murphy Elements: Bounding the eigenvalues

-\begin{proof} We consider the skew diagram obtained from \(\lambda\) by removing the boxes that contain the labels \(1, \ldots, n-k\).
+We consider the skew diagram obtained from $\lambda$ by removing the boxes that contain the labels $1, \ldots, n-k$.
+Since we are looking at the column insertion standard Young tableau $T_{\lambda^\downarrow}$, the resulting skew diagram is missing a few of the first columns of $\lambda$ and a few boxes from its first non--empty column.
+The rest of its columns of $\lambda$ is fully present.

 We perform the above operation by moving the last corner of the diagram as far to the top and to the right as we can.
-We continue performing this operation until we can no longer do so.
+We continue performing this operation until we can no longer do so, so that the outcome is still a skew diagram.
+At the end, we obtain a shape like the one below, which has four parameters $(p, q, r, s),$ where $r \leq p$ and $s < q$.
+Here $p$ denotes the number of columns in the full rows of the skew diagram, $q$ denotes the number of such full rows, $r$ denotes the number of extra boxes appended below the full rows, and $s$ denotes the number of rows that are missing boxes on the left.